mckennapsean/dissertation/content/07-reflect.md

 practitioners employ to craft narratives, from visual and interactive techniques [@Segel2010; @Stolper2016] to specific genres [@Amini2015; @Amini2016;
 @bach2016telling].
-Specific knowledge on these factors is growing, but we still have little knowledge on which are predominant for, and how they may be combined to create, effective **_visual narrative flows_** [@mckenna2017], which combine a reader's input with story components and congruent visual feedback that tell the story matching the author's intent and voice.
+Specific knowledge on these factors is growing, but we still have little knowledge of which are predominant for, and how they may be combined to create, effective **_visual narrative flows_** [@mckenna2017], which combine a reader's input with story components and congruent visual feedback that tell the story matching the author's intent and voice.